 To complete the walk take the signposted public footpath on the north side of the pub, which becomes a tree-lined tarmac path heading E between fields.
 Later it goes alongside the high wall of New Place10 and comes out onto Station Road.
 Go straight across this into the approach road to the station.
 Platform 1 on the near side is for trains to London; if the ticket office is closed, the entrance is on the left.

-Leave the main churchyard on its eastern side and take the path through the lower churchyard to Bakers Lane.
-Turn right and go along it to Station Road.
-Cross over and take a footpath just off to the left across the railway.
-Go along a farm track to Park Farm and turn right onto a footpath.
+and turn right there onto a footpath.
 At Mulberry Cottage turn left off the footpath and take a permissive path around two sides of a large field.
 In the opposite corner turn left onto a public footpath leading to Gratwick's Wood.
+Take any route through it to the far side.

 After crossing the tracks continue along an unsurfaced farm track between water meadows, crossing Eden Brook1 and passing Park House on the right.
 At a T-junction in front of the buildings of Park Farm turn right.
 In 175m go past a metal fieldgate by Mulberry Cottage, where a ‘Permissive Access’ notice confirms that you will not be trespassing on the route described below.